 Students will interpret key issues in the development of Britain's social and cultural history through the twentieth century.
-They will understand that the typical interpretation of this period, that of a nation in decline, is superficial and needs significantly more sophisticated analysis.
-Students will determine whether a nation in an evolutionary state of democratization, and one that today gives cultural cues to much of the rest of the world, cannot be dismissed as solely a nation in decline.
-They will understand that the common thread stitching the course together will be the changing face of social class and the interplay between this and the development of modern British culture-both 'high-' and 'lowbrow'.
-Students will analyze developments as far-ranging as from the decline of aristocracy and the emergence of Pop Art in the 1960s to the emergence of a middle class hegemony and the creation of Margaret Thatcher's "nation of home owners".
+They will critique the concept of the nation in decline, in light of Britain's continuing cultural contributions.
+Students will also explore the changing face of social class and the interplay between this and the development of modern British culture-both 'high-' and 'lowbrow'.
+Students will analyze developments as far-ranging as the decline of aristocracy and the emergence of Pop Art in the 1960s, to the emergence of a middle class hegemony and the creation of Margaret Thatcher's "nation of home owners".